NaraeJang/Wegic/README.md

 ### Role as Front-end Developer

 As a Front-end Developer, I planned the division of each section to build the application, created components based on different sections in the page, and started editing the SCSS.
-After finalizing the visual part, I focused on implementing functionalities.
-Constant testing was performed to reduce errors.
+After finalizing the visuals, I focused on implementing the functionalities, and constant testing was performed to reduce errors.

 ### Learnings